AFEP Program Overview | Class Information

 Who We Serve

-AFEP is designed for children, youth, women, and seniors, recognizing that learning and leadership flourish at every stage of life.
+AFEP is designed for children, youth, women, and the 70+, recognizing that learning and leadership flourish at every stage of life.
 The program cohort is small to ensure we work one-on-one with participants.

 Enrolment in the Program